My BRP card is lost or stolen

 If you lost your BRP card in the UK, or, if you have returned to the UK with a replacement BRP visa, you will now need to complete an online Replacement BRP Application.

-Failure to apply for a replacement BRP within 3 months of reporting the loss, or, within 1 month if you are returning to the UK on a 'replacement BRP visa' could result in a financial penalty of up to £1000 or curtailment of your visa.
+Failure to apply for a replacement BRP within 3 months of reporting the loss, could result in a financial penalty of up to £1000 or curtailment of your visa.

 If you lost your BRP card in the UK at the same time as your passport and have not received a new passport within the three month deadline, you can still apply for a new BRP using your old passport.